SeriousOldMan/Simulator-Controller/Docs/Session Database.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Session%20Database%2020.jpg)

 To start a new section, simply click on a position on the track and choose in the small dialog that pops up whether the following section is considered a corner or a straight.
 You can also move section starting points around using the mouse.
 If you want to delete a section starting point, hold down the control key and click on the corresponding starting point.
+By the way, the small gray dot marks the start/finish line as recorded by the track mapper.

 With the second editor you can define automatic actions for specific locations at the track.
 Since this is a very extensive functionality and observing your car and its position on the track is the duty of the Race Spotter, there is a [dedicated chapter](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Spotter#track-automations) in the documentation of the Virtual Race Spotter, which shows how to setup and use track automations.